Polyjet 3D Printing Explained

 Higher cost: PolyJet printing can be more expensive than other 3D printing technologies, making it less accessible to some users.

-Limited material properties: If you need a part built to withstand difficult conditions, such as high temperatures, PolyJet isn’t an ideal technology.
+Limited material properties: If you need a part built to withstand challenging conditions, such as high temperatures, PolyJet isn’t an ideal technology.

 Not suitable for large-scale production: PolyJet is ideal for rapid prototyping and small-scale production runs.
-However, its slower printing speed compared to other technologies makes it not always suitable for large-scale production.
+However, its slower printing speed than other technologies makes it unsuitable for large-scale production.

 Cost of PolyJet